-In November 2010 Tres-Or increased its land position by purchasing 76% interest in the East Mac Sud property comprised of 1,731 hectares of claims contiguous with the East Mac project.

-The Company completed the consolidation of a substantial wholly-owned land package comprising the Duvay Gold Project.
-In March, 2011, the Company purchased the remaining 24% interest in all the Quebec Gold Projects, including the Duvay Nord, East Mac and East Mac Sud properties for a total cash payment of \$100,000 (paid).
+In November 2010 Tres-Or increased its land position by purchasing 76% interest in the East Mac property comprised of 1,731 hectares of contiguous claims.
+In March, 2011, the Company purchased the remaining 24% interest in all the Quebec Gold Projects, including the Duvay Nord and East Mac properties for a total cash payment of \$100,000 (paid).
 The optionor will retain a 2.0% NSR and Tres-Or has the right to purchase 1.0% of the NSR for \$1,000,000 and retains a first right of refusal to purchase the remaining 1.0% NSR.

 During the year ended February 29, 2012, Tres-Or completed agreements to purchase additional Duvay Gold Project claims for cash payments totaling \$125,000 (paid) and 4 of these claims are subject to a 2.0% GMR.
-Tres-Or also entered into purchase agreements to acquire an additional 13 claims in the Duvay and Fontana Gold Project area for cash payments totaling \$112,850 (paid) to be paid in increments to October 15, 2012 (complete).
+Tres-Or also entered into purchase agreements to acquire an additional 13 claims in the Duvay and Fontana Gold Project area for cash payments totaling \$112,850 (paid).
 Certain of the claims have various underlying royalties.